New research by University of Kent astrophysicists reveals vital clues about the role recycling plays in the formation of life in our universe.

-By investigating the different stages in the life journey of stars and gaining new knowledge about their evolutionary cycle, scientists at the Centre for Astrophysics and Planetary Science have discovered more about a crucial stage in the emergence of life in our universe.
+By investigating the different stages in the life journey of stars and gaining new knowledge about their evolutionary cycle, scientists at the Center for Astrophysics and Planetary Science have discovered more about a crucial stage in the emergence of life in our universe.
 Their research reveals for the first time how matter discarded as stars die is recycled to form new stars and planets.

 Scientists have long known that the materials that make up human life were not present during the beginnings of the universe.
 Elements such as carbon and oxygen form deep inside stars and are released when the stars explode.
-What has not been clear is what happens to these materials in the vast majority of stars which do not explode and how they are then extracted to contribute to the development of new planets and biospheres.
+What has not been clear is what happens to these materials in the vast majority of stars that do not explode and how they are then extracted to contribute to the development of new planets and biospheres.

 For the first time, the physicists simulated the detailed formation of protoplanetary nebula.
 These are astronomical objects that develop during a star’s late evolution.
-They modelled the formation of the shell of materials that is released as the star ages.
+They modeled the formation of the shell of materials that is released as the star ages.
 These shells form planetary nebulae, or ring-shaped clouds of gas and dust, which are visible in the night sky.